Short-Term Investing and Performance

 Definition of Short-Term Investing

-Short-term, with regard to investing, generally refers to a period less than 3 years.
+Short-term, with regard to investing, generally refers to a period of less than three years.
 This is also generally true for categorizing investors as well as bond securities.
-In fact, many investment securities, including stocks, mutual funds, and some bonds and bond mutual funds, are not suitable for investment periods less than 3 years.
+In fact, many investment securities, including stocks, mutual funds, and some bonds and bond mutual funds, are not suitable for investment periods less than three years.
 This is because the majority of investors are of the long-term variety, which is to say they are investing for financial goals, such as retirement, that have time horizons that span several years or even decades.

 For example, if an investment adviser asks questions to gauge your risk tolerance, they are seeking to determine what investment types are suitable for you and your investment objectives.
-Therefore, if you tell the adviser your investment objective is to save for a vacation you are planning to take 2 years from now, you would be categorized as a short-term investor.
+Therefore, if you tell the adviser your investment objective is to save for a vacation you are planning to take two years from now, you would be categorized as a short-term investor.
 Therefore short-term investment types would be ideal for this savings goal.

 Bonds and bond funds are categorized as short-term if the respective maturity (or more accurately what is called duration)is between 1 and 3.5 years.